Nithin1503/M2_EmbeddedSystem/Project/1_Requirements/README.md

 -------| -----------------------------------------
-HLR 1  |When the push button is OFF the motor should turn OFF HLR 2  |When the push button is ON the motor should turn ON HLR 3  |Relay should control the motor
+HLR 1  |When the push button is OFF the motor should turn OFF HLR 2  |When the push button is ON the motor should turn ON HLR 3  |Arduino should control the relay
+HLR 4  |Relay should drive the motor.

 ## Low Level Requirements